vampjaz/razer_blade_stealth_hackintosh/README.md

 With the last DSDT patch in the config.plist, I force the lid status to "open" right as the computer wakes up.
 This means it won't go back to sleep and also the screen is not black after waking.
 I can keep brightness control and also have proper sleep/wake.
 I'm quite happy to have finally fixed this issue.

 If you're interested in how this is done, I tried many different manual DSDT edits until I got the behavior I wanted.
-This only requires one small change near the end of the `RWAK` function, which is called whever the computer wakes up.
+This only requires one small change near the end of the `RWAK` function, which is called whenever the computer wakes up.
 The offending code is this:

 ```
 Store (\_SB.PCI0.LPCB.EC0.PSTA, Local0)